 110. Cuba said that culture was promoted in the country for all people.
-Efforts and progress to combat discrimination and the promotion of equality had been notable.
-The Cuban Government committed to achieving a gradual improvement of the Internet service it provided today, which for the most part was free and with social objectives.
+Efforts and progress to combat discrimination and to promote equality had been notable.
+The Government of Cuba was committed to achieving a gradual improvement of the Internet service currently provided, which for the most part was free and with social objectives.

-111. The Delegation said that freedom of the press was guaranteed in Cuba.
-He reiterated the willingness of the Cuban Government to continue talks with the United States Government on the situation of Mr. Gross and of other individuals who were held in detention in Cuba and in the United States.
+111. The delegation said that freedom of the press was guaranteed in Cuba.
+Cuba reiterated the willingness of the Government to continue talks with the Government of the United States on the situation of Mr. Gross and of other individuals who were held in detention in Cuba and in the United States.

-112. Chile remained concerned over the enjoyment of freedom of expression and rejected the embargo.
+112. Chile remained concerned over the enjoyment of freedom of expression, and condemned the embargo.

-113. China called on the relevant country to remove the embargo which violates the human rights of the Cubans.
+113. China congratulated Cuba on its achievements in the field of human rights.
+China called on the relevant country to remove the embargo, which violated the human rights of Cubans.